-Shallow Water Vibration | Coastal Angler & The Angler Magazine
+Shallow Water Vibration - Coastal Angler & The Angler Magazine

 Bass anglers use lipless crankbaits in many circumstances and ways.
-I believe it is not used enough for reds, trout, tarpon and snook.
+I believe it is not used enough for reds, trout, tarpon, and snook.
 In fact, a lipless crankbait is one of the most effective baits to catch fish in shallow water, and it’s definitively one of those I use often.

 And I’m not alone.
 When Louisiana’s famous Team Broussard was at the very top of their tournament career a few years ago, “Cajun” Phil and Capt.
 Kevin had many wins including the Redfish Cup and Team of the Year titles.
-The secret weapon they were hiding from media and competitors alike was a Flatt Shadd 50 snagless.
+The secret weapon they were hiding from media and competitors alike was a Flatt Shadd 50 Snagless.

-That small, compact, lipless crankbait puts out vibrations that travel far through the water, catching the predator’s attention as if it was of a much larger bait.
-The quick, side-to-side motion also creates a lot of flash, adding visual attraction.
+That small, compact, lipless crankbait puts out vibrations that travel far through the water, catching the predator’s attention as if it was a much larger bait.
+The quick, side-to-side motion also creates a lot of flashes, adding visual attraction.

 When I was the Mepps spinner designer 20 years ago, I worked closely with scientists who had an understanding of the factors that attract predatory fish.
 The type of vibration and its volume were key.
 Both with inline spinners and lipless crankbaits, moving a significant amount of water is essential for creating signals that are much larger than many other types of baits.
 This is why baits with spinning blades and those that emit vibrations commonly catch large fish, even when the lures are small.